GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Now that you know where you need to end up and know how you are going to do that, it is time to plan a journey.
 It is time for milestones or specific outcomes you have to reach to realize your vision.
 Those are very specific, time-bound, measurable outcomes that you will have to monitor and track on a regular basis.
 This is your vision’s “health monitor.”

 Using our Machine Translation infrastructure analogy above, you can decide to rely on a third-party provider.
 This means that you need to identify providers which support your language set.
 You also need to put in place selection criteria to pick the most suitable providers for your needs.
-Those criteria could include language availability, costs, hosting strategy, translation quality, speed delivery, ability to customize/train the engines, etc.
+Those criteria can include language availability, costs, hosting strategy, translation quality, speed delivery, ability to customize/train the engines, etc.

 And that is why the strategy statement has to be both specific and generic.
 It sets your organization’s priority without specifying the exact way of execution.
 Your execution plan and measurement would be your guide on where you are on the road and how likely it is for you to hit your goal.